The Truth And Lies About Being Skinny

 WE DON’T GET HIT BY THE RAINDROPS.

 True.
-My father would say I don’t need to bring an umbrella because I’m so thin, the raindrops would miss me.
+My dad would often say I don’t need to bring an umbrella when it rains because I’m so thin, the raindrops would miss me.
 I found out this was semi-true.
 If I would be strategic, I could totally miss the raindrops.
 Just kidding!
 Well, actually, if it’s just a pre-rain shower, yes, I can hardly feel it touching me.

 But of course if there’s rain or it’s really pouring, I get drenched too, like the rest of you.
 So please don’t hog the experience.

 Any thin, skinny, less then regular-weight readers out there?
 Show this tita some love in the comments section, and I'll give you a bony, virtual hug!

 Cover photo by Miguel Alomajan.